 The Bora Bora cost per night can range from $1,000 USD to $3,000 USD+ depending on the type of room.

-The variety in rooms that you’ll find in Bora Bora stays are as follows:
+The type of rooms that you’ll find in Bora Bora stays are as follows:

 They’re all fabulous options, but they also all come with high prices.

-If you are dead set on an overwater bungalow experience, but want a better deal, you can also check out the Costco travel packages.
+If you are dead set on an overwater bungalow experience but want a better deal, you can also check out the Costco travel packages.

 We met multiple couples during our stay at Conrad Bora Bora Nui who used the Costco package to their advantage.